John A. Elliott

 During his career in academia, Dean Elliott’s teaching responsibilities have included financial accounting, intermediate accounting, financial statement analysis, taxation and extensive executive teaching.
 His research is concentrated on the role of accounting information in financial analysis and contracts.
 Dean Elliott’s academic publications have appeared in the Accounting Review; the Journal of Accounting Research; Accounting Horizons; Auditing: A Journal of Practice & Theory; and The Rand Journal among others.
 In 2004, his paper on earnings management (with Nelson and Tarpley) received the Notable Contributions to Accounting Literature Award from the American Accounting Association and also the Wildman Medal.
 His co-authored textbook, Introduction to Financial Accounting, is now available in its 11th edition.
 He currently serves on the Boards of Directors of National Financial Partners (NFP), a publicly traded NYSE listed company, and of Liquidnet, a private company.

+In 2018, Dean Elliott was elected Vice Chair-Chair Elect of AACSB International – The Association to Advance Collegiate Schools of Business.
+He also serves as Chair of The PhD Project Academic Advisory Council.
 He was the founding President of the Financial Accounting and Reporting Section of the American Accounting Association (AAA) and served on the AAA Financial Accounting Standards Committee, which responds to FASB exposure drafts and requests for comment on developing accounting issues and practices.
 He previously served on the Board of Directors of the Graduate Management Admissions Council (GMAC); of the Hangar Theatre and the Cayuga Medical Center in Ithaca, N.Y.; and of Neuberger Berman prior to its acquisition by Lehman Brothers.

 |Phone||+1 (860) 486-2317|